 How to choose the best printer for students for you?

-The best printers for students have lots to offer to their users, but you'll want to keep some key considerations in mind to select the right printer for your needs.
+The best printers for students have lots to offer to their users, but you'll want to keep some critical considerations in mind to select the right printer for your needs.

-First, based on your course, you'll want to assess your printing needs.
-For intensive printing, you'll want to select a heavy-duty printer that can churn out plenty of prints every month.
+First, you'll want to assess your printing needs based on your course.
+You'll want to select a heavy-duty printer that can churn out plenty of prints every month for intensive printing.

 You'll then want to consider whether your printing is primarily text or image-oriented.
-If your photo prints need to be detailed and clear, you'll want a high-resolution color printer and one that has low ink costs.
-Your running costs will be a lot lower if you're primarily printing black and white text.
+If your photo prints need to be detailed and precise, you'll want a high-resolution color printer with low ink costs.
+Your running costs will be much lower if you primarily print the black and white text.

-Make sure to evaluate other aspects of the printer that enhance convenience, like the printer's speed, multi-function capabilities, connectivity options, control panel, and lastly, the pricing.
+Make sure to evaluate other aspects of the printer that enhance convenience, like the printer's speed, multi-function capabilities, connectivity options, control panel, and pricing.

 The best printers for students: How we test

 We test all our printers on our test bench and compare the findings against the other printer we've reviewed.

 To examine the printer's performance, we use a standard ten-page document.
 We print the same documents across all the printers to analyze their speed, quality, vibrance, sharpness, color fidelity, and contrast.
 These test pages have fonts of different sizes and colors, mixed texts and images, and just photos.

 We also check the printer's build quality, size, design, connectivity options, interface, and importantly, the running costs and pricing.